one-step-behind/photopainter-cropper-converter/README.md

 4. click Run button to run the script
 ```

-You can create a standalone executable:
+You can create a standalone executable with pyinstaller:

 ``` bash
 # build executable and generate `.spec` file